MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	4  1.3998593 0.26298559
 	5         NA 0.97069679

-Now use *rxSummary* (discussed in detail in a later chapter) to compute summary statistics, putting the computed means into a named vector:
+Now use **rxSummary** to compute summary statistics, putting the computed means into a named vector:

 	# Compute the summary statistics and extract
 	# the means in a named vector